apache/accumulo-website/_docs-2-0/development/summaries.md

 ## Bulk import

-When generating rfiles to bulk import into Accumulo, those rfiles can contain summary data.
+When generating RFiles to bulk import into Accumulo, those RFiles can contain summary data.
 To use this feature, look at the javadoc on the `AccumuloFileOutputFormat.setSummarizers(...)` method.
+Also, the {% jlink org.apache.accumulo.core.client.rfile.RFile %}
-Also, `org.apache.accumulo.core.client.rfile.RFile` has options for creating RFiles with embedded summary data.
+class has options for creating RFiles with embedded summary data.

 ## Examples